 Sizing the Expansion Tank

 As illustrated below, expansion tanks contain an air cushion that is separated from the glycol by a butyl bladder.
-The compression and expansion of this air cushion is what regulates the pressure inside the closed loop glycol system.
+The compression and expansion of this air cushion is what regulates the pressure inside the indirect glycol system.
 The “tank volume” is the total volume of the tank.
-The “acceptance” is the volume of fluid that the expansion tank can accept i.e. how much fluid can be pushed into the expansion tank when the fluid in the closed loop gets hot and expands.
+The “acceptance” is the volume of fluid that the expansion tank can accept i.e. how much fluid can be pushed into the expansion tank when the fluid in the indirect gets hot and expands.
 When fluid is pushed into the expansion tank the air cushion is compressed and therefore the pressure in the tank increases.
-The pressure of the air cushion in the expansion tank regulates the pressure of the fluid in the entire closed loop.
+The pressure of the air cushion in the expansion tank regulates the pressure of the fluid in the entire indirect system.
 When the air cushion is compressed to half its original volume, the absolute pressure in the tank doubles.
 A large expansion tank will maintain a small pressure swing as the fluid expands and contracts while a small expansion tank will lead to large pressure swings as the system heats up and cools down.

 If the expansion tank is undersized, the system pressure may increase sufficiently to open the pressure relief valve, causing loss of glycol and necessitating re-charging the system.

 1. Expansion tanks typically come pre-charged at 12 psig from the factory with the butyl bladder pressed firmly against the fluid opening.